-Introduction and Orientation
+Introduction

-The purpose of a dissertation is to provide an experience in scholarship that will be of enduring value to the student in understanding information and in providing tangible evidence of the student's development as a scholar.
-The Guidelines for the Preparation and Submission of Dissertations is designed to assist graduate students, dissertation chairpersons, and other members of the dissertation advisory committees at Fayetteville State University in producing a quality product.
+The purpose of a thesis and dissertation is to provide an experience in scholarship that will be of enduring value to the student in understanding information and in providing tangible evidence of the student's development as a scholar.
+The Guide for the Preparation and Submission of Theses and Dissertations is designed to assist graduate students, thesis and dissertation advisors, and other members of thesis and dissertation advisory committees at Fayetteville State University in producing a quality product.

-Neatness and correctness in the form of the dissertation are second in importance only to the accuracy and soundness of research.
-The Guidelines for the Preparation and Submission of Dissertations is to be used as a guide to assist the degree candidate in the preparation of an acceptable document.
+Neatness and correctness in form of the thesis and dissertation are second in importance only to accuracy and soundness of research.
+The Guide for the Preparation and Submission of Theses and Dissertations is to be used as a guide to assist the degree candidate in the preparation of an acceptable document.
+This guide is intended to be used in conjunction with the approved style manual for the student's discipline.